Adobe Photoshop: 2020 (version 21)

 Photoshop 2020 was released on November 4, 2019.
-Version 21 has many new and enhanced features like the new object selection tool for better automate complex selections, new properties panel, enhanced transform warp, new keyboard shortcuts for paint & brush and background image removal option.
+Version 21 has many new and enhanced features like the new object selection tool for better automation of complex selections, new properties panel, enhanced transform warp, new keyboard shortcuts for paint & brush and background image removal option.
 It added several improvements to the new content-aware fill and to the new document tab.
 Also added were animated GIF support, improved lens blur performance and one-click zoom to a layer's contents.
 It introduced new swatches, gradients, patterns, shapes and stylistic sets for OpenType fonts.
 With this version users now can easily convert smart objects to layers and also can adjust 32-bit layers for brightness/contrast and curves.
 Presets are now more intuitive to use and easier to organize.

 With the February 2020 update (version 21.1) Photoshop now can iteratively fill multiple areas of an image without having to leave content-aware fill workspace.
 This version improved GPU based lens blur quality and provided performance improvements, such as accelerating workflows with smoother panning, zooming and navigation of documents.

 Version 21 was the first version where the iPad version was released.
 With Photoshop on the iPad, combined with the new Cloud PSD file format, a user can save cloud documents and work across Windows, Mac and iPad.
 Photoshop on the iPad does not have all the features of the desktop Photoshop.
 Adobe promises to update Photoshop on the iPad at "a much more aggressive pace than it has with its current Creative Cloud apps for the desktop".
 Adobe has provided a timeline for enhancing Photoshop on the iPad to have more of the features of desktop Photoshop.

 Version 21.2 of the desktop version was released in June 2020.
 It introduced faster portrait selection, Adobe Camera Raw improvements, auto-activated Adobe Fonts, rotatable patterns, and improved Match Font.

 2021 (version 22)

 Version 22.0.0 was released in October 2020.

 Version 22.0.1 was released in November 2020.

 Version 22.1.0 was released in December 2020.

 Version 22.1.1 was released in January 2021.

 Version 22.2 was released in February 2021.

 Version 22.3 was released in March 2021.
 This is the first macOS release to run natively on Apple silicon.

 Version 22.3.1 was released in April 2021.

 Version 22.4 was released in May 2021.

 Version 22.4.1 was released in May 2021.

 Version 22.4.2 was released in June 2021.

 Version 22.4.3 was released in July 2021.

 Version 22.5 was released in August 2021.

 Version 22.5.1 was released in September 2021.
+Final version to include (as Legacy Swatches) a large set of Pantone color books, including Pastels & Neons, and Premium Metallics.